Cruising Info

 White Cocoa is everywhere.
 Thai bee honey is good.
 Dark chocolate is hard to find in SL & Maldives.

-Whole wheat flour At supermarkets Yes Maybe White flour everywhere.
-Beware old/moldy flour in Sri Lanka & Maldives
+Whole wheat flour No At supermarkets but only biggest cities.
+Other flours Yes Maybe White flour everywhere.
+Also tapioca and sago.
+Beware old flour.

-Pasta At all big stores, but sometimes only spaghetti Rice noodles and bean noodles are common
+Pasta At all big stores Rice noodles and bean noodles are common

 Peanuts & cashews Yes, at fresh markets.
 Either raw or roasted.
-Unknown Indonesia has candlenuts, good for curries
+Unknown Indonesia has candlenuts, good for curries, and kenari nuts in Tual, and Banda/Ambon.

 Peanut butter Everywhere, but cheapest in Malaysia and Thailand

-Granola, Cereal Bali only Some. expensive Best choice Little choice No Oats & corn flakes are everywhere
+Granola, Cereal some Sorong, Manado, Bali Some. expensive Best choice No Little choice No Oats (to make your own granola) & corn flakes are everywhere

 Lentils,